+The City utilizes long-term financial planning to help navigate its fiscal challenges.
+Critical tools such as the General Fund Ten-Year Plan (and multi-year plans for other revenue funds) provide the framework for sound fiscal planning and decision-making.
 The FY 2017 adopted Budget projected the use of \$4.4 million of General Fund Reserves.
 While not entirely closing the gap, the City has reduced the projected use of General Fund Reserves by \$1.8 million based on this mid-year report.
 While revenue projections have increased, there are also anticipated increases to expenditures.